hypertrack/live-app-ios/README.md

 #### Step 2.
 Join ongoing trip
 In this step, we will see how the friend can share her Live Location and join the trip.
 To join the trip, an action with the same lookupId needs to be created.
 This step is similar to Step 6.
 But this time it is a lookupId of an existing trip and NOT a new one in Step 6.

-For starter project, add this code to create and assign action when the user taps the 'Share Live Location' button.
+For starter project, add this code to ```shareLocationClicked``` when the user taps the 'Share Live Location' button.
+It creates and assign action for your friends Live Location session.
 ```swift
           let htActionParams = HyperTrackActionParams()
           htActionParams.expectedPlace = expectedPlace